-Here’s a list of things that need to be scrapped from your website right away!
+Here’s a list of elements that are outdated and need to be scrapped from your website right away!

 - Try hiring a professional photographer to get good images of your actual culture.
 Work with your marketers to spice them up so they portray what message you want to convey to your customers.
 You could use apt stock photos sparingly on certain pages of your site.